Cyclone Amphan kills more than 85 in India and Bangladesh

 “The mud houses have been flattened, there are cable wires and fallen trees everywhere,” said Dey, 33.
 “It is a devastating sight.”

-Tania Dutta and Niha Masih in New Delhi, Azad Majumder in Dhaka, Bangladesh, and Jason Samenow in Washington contributed reporting.
+Tania Dutta and Niha Masih in New Delhi; Azad Majumder in Dhaka, Bangladesh; and Jason Samenow in Washington contributed to this report.